awsdocs/amazon-api-gateway-developer-guide/doc_source/how-to-custom-domains-prerequisites.md

       1. Choose **Review and import**\.

 1. After the certificate is successfully created or imported, make note of the certificate ARN\.
-You need it when setting up the custom domain name, next\.
+You need it when setting up the custom domain name\.